DAILY BASIS AND CASH INDEX SUMMARY:

 |Commodity||Index||Prev Day||Avg.
 Basis||Month||Prev Day|

-The national average SRW wheat basis for Thursday is at 30 cents under the December futures, 1 cent stronger than Wednesday's basis.
+The national average SRW wheat basis for Tuesday is at 46 cents under the December futures, 4 cents weaker than Monday's basis.

 HARD RED SPRING WHEAT:

-The national average HRS wheat basis for Thursday is at 29 cents under the Minneapolis December futures, 1 cent stronger than Wednesday's basis.
-The Minneapolis spot spring wheat cash market closed as follows, basis the Minneapolis December futures contract for No. 1 milling quality: 12% proteins were not quoted; 13% proteins were unchanged at +100N; 13.5% proteins were unchanged at +105N; 14% proteins were unchanged to down 15 cents at +110 to +120*; 14.5% proteins were down 10 cents at +110; 15% proteins were down 30 cents to unchanged at +120 to +170.
-Receipts were 76 cars, which included two trains.* (Bid=B Ask=A Nominal=N) Wheat on the MGEX floor is traded delivered Chicago/beyond.
+The national average HRS wheat basis for Tuesday is at 30 cents under the Minneapolis December futures, 1 cent weaker than Monday's basis.
+The Minneapolis spot spring wheat cash market closed as follows basis the Minneapolis December futures: 12% proteins were not quoted; 13% proteins were not quoted; 14% proteins were up 40 cents at +100N; 14.5% proteins were unchanged at +105N and 15% proteins were up 5 cents to unchanged at +135 to +160.
+Wheat receipts on the exchange floor were 27 cars, which included 1 train(s).* MGEX Daily Grain Prices are Delivered Chicago/Beyond: Spot No. 1 Milling Northern/Dark Northern Spring Wheat.

 Mary Kennedy can be reached at email@example.com